King Kong Bundy

-Christopher Alan Pallies (November 7, 1957 – March 4, 2019) was an American professional wrestler, stand-up comedian and actor better known by his wrestling gimmick and ring name, King Kong Bundy.
+Christopher Alan Pallies (November 7, 1955 – March 4, 2019) was an American professional wrestler, professional wrestling promoter, stand-up comedian and actor better known by the ring name, King Kong Bundy.
 Under this gimmick, he portrayed a pugnacious, trash-talking villain character.

 He appeared in the World Wrestling Federation (WWF) in the mid-1980s and mid-1990s and wrestled in the main event of WrestleMania 2 in 1986, facing Hulk Hogan in a steel cage match for the WWF World Heavyweight Championship.
 He also headlined the inaugural Survivor Series in 1987, as well as the first edition of Extreme Championship Wrestling's flagship event, November to Remember, in 1993.

 Early life

 Christopher Alan Pallies was born in Woodbury, New Jersey, on November 7, 1957, to Donald Pallies, a railroad freight agent, and Margret (McCarthy) Pallies, a department store clerk.
 He attended Washington Township High School in Sewell, New Jersey, graduating in 1974.
 He had two sisters and three brothers.
 While in high school, Pallies wrestled heavyweight on the wrestling team.
 He won two regional titles.
-His brother Jeff, also a member of the wrestling team, later wrestled for Glassboro State, now known as Rowan University.
+He wrestled heavyweight at Gloucester County College where he won JUCO championship.
+His brother Jeff, also a member of the high school wrestling team, later wrestled for Glassboro State, now known as Rowan University.
 He was a two-time Metro Conference champion.